 1 tsp almond extract (optional)

-1 ½ cups plain flour, plus 3 tbs do not pack the cup tight.
+1½ cups plain flour, plus 3 tbsp – be careful not to pack the cup too tightly

 ½ cup caster sugar or coconut sugar